-Don’t rush on a more powerful server.
-A faster machine can surely help, but sometimes the slowness resides in a poorly written code, a request toward an external API or a database that does not scale well with the number of items it contains.
+First, don’t rush immediately on a more powerful server.
+A faster machine can surely help, but most of the time the slowness resides on the software side: a heavy code, some requests toward an external API, a database that does not scale… and many more things.

-But caching has one drawback: it eliminates real time changes.
-Let’s say you configured your cache with a TTL (Time To Live) of 2 hours, then any change in a page can take up to 2 hours to go live.
-Find the good balance between your need for reactivity and the number of users visiting your pages.
+Caching has one drawback: it limits real time changes.
+Let’s say you have set up a cache with a TTL (Time To Live) of 2 hours.
+Any change you make on a page can take up to 2 hours to go live.
+You will have to find a good balance between your need for reactivity and the number of users that will hit an expired cache.

-- if the information needs to stay minute-fresh,
+- if the information really needs to stay second-fresh,

 - if most of your users are logged in,

-- if the shopping basket is handled server-side,
+- if the shopping basket HTML code is generated by the backend,

 Roll up your sleeves, put your helmet on, we will now enter the machine!